Naylepsh/gw2lfg-server/README.md

 ## WORKING WITH DATABASE

 - `yarn seed:bosses` - seeds the database with currently available raid bosses
-- `yarn migration:generate <migration-name>` - generates a migration
+- `yarn migration:generate <migration-name>` - generates a migration (migration has to be compiled with `yarn build` before it can be run!)
 - `yarn migration:run` - runs a migration

 ## TESTING